mithlesh578/delta-demo/README.md

 This is a Demo for Git & Github class.

 # Teacher
-Shardha khapra
+Shardha Khapra

 # Student
-Delta student
+Delta Student